dgaydukov/cert-aws/files/sa.md

 Don't confuse it with ec2 key pairs and with CF public key.
 They both for different purpose.
 You can make CF private by setting `Restrict Viewer Access` to yes (in this case you can also set which accounts can create signed urls, so other accounts can also generate urls to access data).
 So if you restricted access and try to access url you got error `Missing Key-Pair-Id query parameter or cookie value`.
-You can create pre-signed url with following command `aws cloudfront sign --url=https://d3l9m9kf4m2kpm.cloudfront.net/info.html --key-pair-id=APKAJDZCS7VF4FG32EWA  --private-key=file://cfkey.pem  --date-less-than=2020-08-19`
+You can create pre-signed url with following command `aws cloudfront sign --url=https://d3l9m9kf4m2kpm.cloudfront.net/info.html --key-pair-id=APKAJDZCS7VF4FG32EWA  --private-key=file://cfkey.pem  --date-less-than=2020-08-19` (this command is local and doesn't call aws api, so we don't need to pass profile)
 This will create signed url by which you can access your data from CF.

 You can also use CF to distribute dynamic content (like ec2/api requests).
 Although at first it seems unreasonable cause for every dynamic request CF should forward it to underlying ec2.